How To Plan The Perfect Engagement Party October 18, 2018 – Posted in: Jewelry Blog

 You’ve had the perfect proposal, you have the perfect diamond engagement ring, and you now want to make the perfect party.
 Planning an engagement party is very different from planning a wedding day.
 For a start, the etiquette requirements levels are huge for a wedding, but really don’t exist for an engagement party.
 It can be anything the two of you want it to be.

-But, assuming you’ve never planned such an even before, where do you start?
+But, assuming you’ve never planned such an event before, where do you start?
 Here, we have our 10 tips for planning the perfect engagement party.

-Paying for the party, including sending invitations etc., should also be considered.
+Paying for the party, including sending invitations, and so on, should also be considered.
 Again, this would traditionally fall to the bride’s parents.
 However, that might not be practical for any number of reasons.
 Splitting the costs accordingly allows everyone to be involved, and also means that the same parents don’t need to find the money for both the engagement and the wedding.